Fifteen15Studios/ExpandableCheckbox/README.md

 Clicking on the expander [+] or [-] will expand or collapse the child view.

 Long pressing the text of the parent checkbox will also expand or collapse the child view.

-## Known Issues
-1. ChildTextColor does not show properly in XML preview
-2. ExpanderColor does not show properly on children in XML preview

 ### Optional XML parameters
 **checked**: Initial value of the checkbox.
 If true the box wil be checked, if false it will be empty (unchecked).